mJahaj/Celestial_Bodies_Database/README.md

 # Celestial_Bodies_Database_PostgreSQL

-This is a freecodecamp certification project
+This is a freecodecamp Relational Database certification project

 # Instructions